 Class Number: 2041

-Description: Hours: Three hours lecture per week Prerequisite: Successful completion of Golden Four GE Areas (1A, 1B, 1C, 2) or Consent of Instructor Description: This interdisciplinary course explores the history, purpose, and operation of the National Park Service through multiple lenses, including environmental science, public policy, history, and cultural studies.
-Students will analyze the complexities of managing national parks as public resources, balancing conservation, recreation, education, and economic interests.
-Emphasis is placed on how scientific data informs decision-making, the role of interpretive education programs, and the challenges of engaging diverse communities.
-Through case studies and focused projects, students will critically evaluate current issues facing parks, such as climate change, resource management, and equity in access.
+Description: Hours: Three hours lecture per week Prerequisite: Successful completion of Golden Four GE Areas (1A, 1B, 1C, 2) Description: This interdisciplinary course explores the history, purpose, and operation of the National Park Service through multiple lenses, including environmental science, policy, history, and cultural studies.
+Students analyze the complexities of managing national parks as public resources, balancing conservation, recreation, education, and economic interests.
+Emphasis is placed on how scientific data, governance structures, and community partnerships inform park decision-making.
+Case studies, field-based observation, and applied projects are used to evaluate current challenges in equity, conservation, and sustainability.

 Info has been updated in the last 30 minutes